Overby/ChooseRestaurant/README.md

 ## How It Works

-1. User selects cuisine type, cost range, and location
+1. User makes selections (cuisine, cost, location, and/or exclude cuisine) - **at least one selection required**
+2. Wheel automatically starts spinning continuously as soon as any selection is made
-2. Clicks "Spin the Wheel!" button
+3. User clicks "Spin the Wheel!" button when ready
-3. Wheel spins for 2-3 seconds
+4. Wheel does a final decelerating spin for 2-3 seconds
-4. App filters restaurants based on selections
+5. App filters restaurants based on all selections (including exclusions)
-5. Random restaurant from filtered list is displayed
+6. Random restaurant from filtered list is displayed
-6. User can visit restaurant website or try again
+7. User can visit restaurant website or try again

+## Key Features

+- **Flexible Selection**: Users can select any combination of criteria - no need to fill all fields
+- **Real-time Feedback**: Wheel spins continuously as soon as user starts making selections
+- **Smart Filtering**: Filters restaurants based on positive criteria and excludes unwanted cuisines
+- **Split-Screen Layout**: Modern UI with inputs on the left and wheel on the right
+- **Vibrant Design**: Colorful wheel with purple/indigo theme and smooth animations

 ## Future Enhancements